-Tribes burned grasslands to promote plant growth throughout California (Lewis 1993; Lightfoot et al. 2021a; Timbrook et al. 1993; among others).
+2021a; Timbrook et al. 1993; among others).
 Preston (1997) posits introduced weed success because native grasses required this burning to thrive, while introduced plants did not.
 With the arrival of the Spanish, cultural burning was suppressed, reducing viability of native grasses and forbs, furthering encroachment and replacement by non-native plants.
 Preston (1997) notes Eurasian weeds evolved with domestic livestock and had a competitive advantage over native herbaceous plants not adapted to intensive grazing.
 In his view, year-round grazing by cattle and sheep, in concert with invasive and aggressive introduced weeds and burning suppression, quickly led to the eradication and replacement of native herbaceous plants with introduced species.
 Preston's focus on Native burning is misplaced, however, as invasive weeds also thrive after fires (barring those set in the spring), so Spanish prohibitions of Native burning must have been less important than weeds outcompeting native plants under overgrazing.
-Many native economic plants are disturbance-adapted, and their seeds do not have to be exposed to heat or smoke to germinate like a small number of obligate fire-following plants of California chaparral (Minnich 2008:63).
+Many native economic plants are disturbance-adapted, but their seeds do not have to be exposed to heat or smoke to germinate like a small number of obligate fire-following plants of California chaparral (Minnich 2008:63).